Appendix 4 – The Schwarzschild Formula Extended for Electric Charges

 Remark on the cosmological constant

 The classical Schwarzschild solution is an exact solution of Einstein’s field equations, but under the explicit assumption that the cosmological constant \( \lambda = 0 \).
-In the original Schwarzschild derivation, this \( \lambda \)-term is therefore neglected or omitted, meaning that the metric does not account for cosmological expansion or repulsion that would be caused by a non-zero \( \lambda \).
+In the original Schwarzschild derivation, this \( \lambda \)-term is therefore neglected or absent, meaning that the metric does not account for cosmological expansion or repulsion that would be caused by a non-zero \( \lambda \).

 To what extent is \( \lambda \) included?